devedmonton/DES-Website/README.md

 ## Questions and Discussion

-If you'd like to discuss anything about the website we have a channel on the DES Slack (join here) called #des-website-contributing that is welcome to anyone.
-Feel free ask questions, get clarification, and request/discuss features.
+If you'd like to discuss anything about the website we have a channel on the [DES Slack (join here)](https://devedmonton.com/#about-our-slack) called #des-website-contributing that is welcome to anyone.
+Feel free to ask questions, get clarification, and request/discuss features.

 ## Development Setup